ignatiusmb/mauss.dev/workspace/content/routes/posts/fractured-memories/+article.md

 however, when i see myself from a third-person perspective, i become the outsider looking in — as if watching a film of someone else's life, only that someone is me. the camera's perspective overwrites my own, embedding itself more strongly than my actual memory.

-the events of my past feel detached, as though they belong to another person entirely. i can piece them together through in sequence with information such as the places i've lived or the schools i've attended, but the actual experience of those times is lost to me. they're stored as mere facts, stripped of the feeling that they're the things i've lived through.
+the events of my past feel detached, as though they belong to another person entirely. i can piece them together in sequence with information such as the places i've lived or the schools i've attended, but the actual experience of those times is lost to me. they're stored as mere facts, stripped of the feeling that they're the things i've lived through.

 ## memories

-one of my most dreaded questions is "tell me the one time [...] happened", because i will most certainly not remember. at some point, i stopped trying to hold someone accountable, since i know i won't remember the details of the last time it happened, and taking notes about "the small things" each time it happens would be petty and obsessive.
+one of my most dreaded questions is "tell me the one time [...] happened", because i will most certainly not remember. at some point, i stopped trying to hold someone accountable, since i know i won't remember the last time it happened, and keeping notes each time would feel petty.

-self-assessments and reflections are nearly impossible without a prompt, which makes "selling myself" in interviews or performance reviews a nightmare. what unsettles me most isn't being perceived as unaware, but the slight chance that i might not have a sense of achievement for *anything* in the first place — that i don't even register these supposed achievements as meaningful when they happen.
+self-assessments and reflections are nearly impossible without a prompt, which makes "selling myself" in interviews or performance reviews a nightmare. what unsettles me most isn't being perceived as unaware, but the possibility that i might not have a sense of achievement altogether — that i don't even register these supposed achievements as meaningful when they happen.

-this applies to other things too, such as music or faces. give me a clip of a song or a photo of a person, and the associated memories flood back instantly. without such cues, my mind goes blank. even names vanish right after i hear them — literally an "in one ear and out the other" situation. the only exceptions are those i've written down myself; once i record their full name in my contacts, it's now linked with the face in my mind.
+this applies to other things too, such as music or faces. give me a clip of a song or a photo of a person, and the memories rush back all at once. without such cues, my mind goes blank. even names vanish right after i hear them — literally an "in one ear and out the other" situation. the only exceptions are those i've written down myself; once i record their full name in my contacts, it's now linked with the face in my mind.

 ## visualization

-recalling spatial memories is a non-issue. i have no trouble remembering the places i've been to, and the layout of those places clearly in mind. i can map out the whole area and imagine where my parking spot in a mall is. in familiar spaces, i can "walk" through them mentally, retracing my steps and visualizing the surrounding details as i go.
+recalling spatial memories is a non-issue. i have no trouble remembering the places i've been to, and the layout of those places clearly in mind. i can map out the whole area and recall where i parked in a mall. in familiar spaces, i can "walk" through them mentally, retracing my steps and visualizing the surrounding details as i go.

-learning about the [mind palace](https://en.wikipedia.org/wiki/Method_of_loci) technique was a revelation. i can construct an infinite mental space and figuratively "place" memories in specific locations to help recall them later. it's not quite at the level of photographic-memory, but it makes remembering things way easier.
+discovering the [mind palace](https://en.wikipedia.org/wiki/Method_of_loci) technique felt like i had my third eye opened. i can construct an infinite mental space and figuratively "place" memories in specific locations to help recall them later. it's not quite at the level of photographic-memory, but it makes remembering things way easier.

 ## relationship